lmeadors/jackson-env/README.md

 So, the rules are:

-- environment variables trump everything when the post processor is configured
+- environment variables trump everything when the `EnvironmentOverridingPostProcessor` post processor is configured
 - system properties trump everything else
 - environment values from the file come next
 - global values come last